rohithkanchukatla/Machine_learning/README.md

 ---

-# Paddy Leaf Disease Detection Using SVM Classifier
+# Leaf Disease Detection Using SVM Classifier

 ## Objective
 The aim of this project is to develop a system for detecting paddy leaf diseases from images.
 This involves identifying the diseased portions of the leaves, extracting relevant features, and utilizing SVM classifier for recognition.